ludw1gj/viewer-go/README.md

 ## Notes
 ### Static Files - /static/*
-A static file handler is included and can be used when invoking the dev flag set to true: `-dev=true`
+A static file handler is included and can be used when invoking the dev flag set to true: `-dev=true`.

 ### Database - viewer.db
 This project uses SQLite database.
-When the app is run it will check for a viewer.db, and if not found the file will automatically be created which includes the users table and a default user.
+When the app is run it will check for a viewer.db file in the current directory, and if not found, the file will automatically be created which includes the users table and a default user.

 The default user has these values:
 **Username:** admin